Spanish Socialist Workers' Party: Sánchez leadership (2014–present)

 On 26 May 2019, the PSOE became the largest Spanish party in the European Parliament following the 2019 European Parliament election.
 The PSOE gained six seats to bring their total to 20 and won all but eight provinces in the country.
 26 May also saw regional elections for every region in the country except Valencia, Catalonia, Andalusia, the Basque Country and Galicia.
 In every region, the PSOE gained seats and votes from the 2015 regional elections.
 The PSOE finished first in terms of votes and seats in every region except for Cantabria, where the Regionalist Party of Cantabria (PRC) finished first and the PSOE third behind the PP; and Navarra, where the conservative regionalist NA+ finished first and the Socialist Party of Navarre finished second.
 PSOE governments were re-elected in Castilla-La Mancha and Extremadura, with the party receiving an absolute majority of seats in both regions.
 The party took over the Presidency of the Canary Islands with the support of New Canaries and Podemos, ending 26 years of Canarian Coalition government.
 On the same date, the PSOE became the largest party in the municipalities following the local elections.

 Following months of political deadlock, Sánchez called a second general election in seven months.
 In the November 2019 Spanish general election, the PSOE lost only three members of parliament and 0.7% of the popular vote in the election, but the PP and VOX gained 23 and 28 seats respectively, further worsening the deadlock.
 As of 23 December, there was still no government in place, although members of PSOE, PSC and UP have voted overwhelmingly to join in a coalition government, agreed to by Sánchez and UP Secretary-General Pablo Iglesias Turrión.
 On 5 January 2020, the PSOE–UP government failed its first investiture vote, with 166 votes in favor and 165 opposed with 18 abstentions and one UP parliamentarian absent, therefore the government fell short of an absolute majority.
 On 7 January, the investiture motion, this time requiring only a simple majority, passed with 167 votes in favour and 165 against.
 PSOE, UP, En Comú Podem, Grupo Común da Esquerda, PNV, Más País, Compromís, NCa, the Galician Nationalist Bloc (BNG) and Teruel Existe (TE) voted in favor of the government, with PP, Vox, Cs, Together for Catalonia (JxCat), the Popular Unity Candidacy (CUP), NA+, CC, PRC and FAC voting against while ERC and EH Bildu both abstained.

-On 2021, PSOE started a podcast called Donde hay partido.
+In 2021, PSOE started a podcast called Donde hay partido.